As a chamber musician,

-Julie has performed various shows including Newsies, The Drowsy Chaperone, La Cage Aux Folles, Saturday Night Fever, Cabaret, Fiorello, Crazy for You, Mary Poppins, Secret Garden, The Wizard of Oz, A Chorus Line and Little Women in Concert.
-She has performed with the Cortland Repertory Theatre Company, Riverdale Y Music and the City Lyric Opera.
-Since the start of the pandemic in March 2020, she has continued playing musical theater by recording video projects with Marc Sokolson Productions, Aliyah Danielle, and Quinten Garzon's weekly Musical Theater Video Series.
+Julie has performed dozens of shows including Newsies, The Drowsy Chaperone, La Cage Aux Folles, Saturday Night Fever, Cabaret, Fiorello, Crazy for You, Mary Poppins, Secret Garden, The Wizard of Oz, A Chorus Line and Little Women in Concert.
+Beginning in November 2021, she will be joining the Radio City's Christmas Spectacular Orchestra.
+Julie recorded the tenor/bass trombone book for Kalevala the Musical's concept album set to be released in the fall 2021.
+Additionally, she has performed with the Cortland Repertory Theatre Company, Riverdale Y Music and the City Lyric Opera.

-Julie performs regularly with New Heights Brass Band throughout New York City for the Outdoor Dining Program.
+Julie has performed with various NYC bands including Brass Queens, ZapOte, Doll Parts, The Climatics, Brass by the Slice eGALitarian Brass, Top Queens, and New Heights Brass Band.
 She also has created, produced and recorded two video series with engineer and producer, Nich "S!lky" Jones; "NYC Quarantine Series" and "A Covid Christmas".
-Their debut EP is scheduled to release in 2021.

 As an orchestral & classical musician,